Miruken-ES5/miruken/wiki/OBJECTS.md

     };

 ##Creating Mixins
 Mixins provides a clean way for code reuse without inheritance.
-The power of composition makes sense when you have an object that needs a diverse set of functionality, but you don't want to do this through a lot of extending or inheritance.
+The power of composition makes sense when you have an object that needs a diverse sets of functionality, but you don't want to do this through a lot of extending or inheritance.
+In this way, Miruken can provide multiple inheritance of various objects.

 For example:

-    const someClass = Base.extend(MyMixin, {
+    const ErrorIconMixin = Base.extend({
+        showErrorIcon(): {
+        }
     });

-    For Example 1
-    const s = new SomeClass();
+    const ErrorMessageMixin = Base.extend({

-    For Example 2
-    SomeClass().implement(MyMixin);

-    For Example 2 Class
+        showErrorMessage(message): {
+        }
+    });

-    const myMixin = Base.extend({
+    const Validation = Base.extend(ErrorIconMixin, ErrorMessageMixin, {
-        addHistory(){
-        };
+        show(): {
+            ErrorIconMixin.showErrorIcon();
+            ErrorMessageMixin.showErrorMessage();
+        }
     });

 ##Creating Properties